-With the rise in swim watches that use accelerometer devices that can count strokes, detect how many lengths of the pool we’ve swum and keep track of our pace and time for every lap and repeat, triathletes and swimmers are now asking questions about what they can do with the information obtained.
+Swimming watches for triathletes are ubiquitous.
+These tools contain an accelerometer that can count strokes, detect how many lengths of the pool we’ve swum and keep track of our pace and time for every lap and repeat.
+Triathletes and swimmers are now asking questions about what they can do with the information obtained.

 e.g. 25 yards swim at 30 seconds in 20 strokes is a SWOLF score of 50.